-I want to let you know about National Prescription Drug Take Back Day, an event organized by the U.S. Drug Enforcement Administration's National Take Back Initiative.
-I'm sure many of you have unused prescription drugs in kitchen cabinets and medicine cabinets in the house.
+I want to let you know about National Prescription Drug Take Back Day, an event organized by the U.S. Drug Enforcement Administration (DEA) as part of its National Take Back Initiative.
+I'm sure many of you have unused prescription drugs sitting in kitchen cabinets or medicine cabinets at home.

-On Saturday, April 27, from 10 a.m. to 2 p.m., you can take prescription medications that are no longer useful to you to a local drug enforcement agency where they will be disposed of properly.
+On April 28, from 10 a.m. to 2 p.m., you can take any expired or otherwise unwanted prescription medications to a local collection site, where the drugs will be disposed of properly.
 You can search for your nearest authorized collection sites on the DEA's website, or by calling 1-800-882-9539.

 This year, Google partnered with the DEA by launching a Google Maps locator tool that identifies collection sites closest to you.

 In October 2017, the DEA and local law enforcement collected 912,305 pounds of unwanted medications — 456 tons — at 5,321 sites across all 50 states.
 That beat the previous record of about 450 tons set in 2017, and as the DEA said in a press release, it suggests Americans understand why this program is valuable.